 The public register of Tax Numbers

-The Tax Numbers of the individuals who work on construction sites can be entered in the new Public TN Register that will open 1 August 2012.
+The Tax Numbers of the individuals who work on construction sites can be entered in the new Public TN Register.

 Registration will mean that anyone can check whether the name and Tax Number of any individual who works on a building site have been recorded by the Tax Administration.
 Similarly, employers and other issuers of name tags will be able to check that the Tax Numbers of their workers match the registration records of the Tax Administration.